-There’s only one problem with using sunflower seed butter and that is that the natural chlorophyll in the seeds reacts with the raising agent and turns the blondies green in the middle once they’ve cooled.
-This doesn’t seem to happen if you put them straight in the freezer and adding a splash of lemon juice is said to help too – I’ll experiment with my next batch.
-I did quite a lot of online research about this and despite the green appearance they’re totally fine to eat.
-If this puts you off then you can use nut butter instead.
+There's only one problem with using sunflower seed butter and that is that the natural chlorophyll in the seeds reacts with the raising agent and turns the blondies green in the middle once they've cooled.

 I used Meridian sunflower seed butter* - you can buy this on Amazon or in some health food shops.
 If you'd like to make your own sunflower seed butter then My Fussy Eater has a great and very easy sounding recipe.

-Another great thing about these healthy gingerbread blondies is that they can be frozen.
+Another great thing about these healthy gingerbread chickpea blondies is that they can be frozen.
 I've been adding them to my freezer stash for lunch boxes and last minute treats.

-Here’s how to make healthy gingerbread chickpea blondies:
+How to make healthy gingerbread chickpea blondies:

-- 75g oats
+- 75 g oats

-- 170g jar of sunflower seed butter or nut butter (see note above about sunflower seed butter)
+- 170 g jar of sunflower seed butter or nut butter see note above about sunflower seed butter

-- 75g maple syrup
+- 75 g maple syrup

 - 2 tsp ground ginger

-- 1/2 tsp baking powder
+- ½ tsp baking powder

-- 1/2 tsp bicarbonate of soda
+- ½ tsp bicarbonate of soda

-- 2 pieces of stem ginger, chopped (optional)
+- 2 pieces of stem ginger chopped (optional)

-- 1 tbsp syrup from the jar of stem ginger (optional)
+- 1 tbsp syrup from the jar of stem ginger optional

 - Pre-heat the oven to 180°C (fan)/200°C/gas mark 6.